tests-always-included/wick/formulas/README.md

     uname -r

+Please remember that all explorers run in [strict mode] and all errors in running will cause the programs to abort.

 When executed, the output of this will be something like "3.16.0-30-generic".
 You can use explorers to determine the currently running operating system, versions of software, if files exist in specific locations or see if some packages are installed (among many other things).
 Take a look at the ones provided in [wick-base] to see some that already exist.

 Explorer scripts have the full Wick environment, so functions like wick-debug, wick-info (both from [wick-base]) and any other functions defined by earlier formulas are available during script execution.